bitlap/bitlap.github.io/docs/lab/smt/javaCompatible.en-US.md

 ## @javaCompatible

 The `@javaCompatible` annotation to generate non-parameter constructor and get/set method for case classes.
-This is useful when using Scala case class and Java libraries (such as myabtis and springboot) at the same time.
+This is useful when using Scala case class and Java libraries (such as mybatis and springboot) at the same time.

 **Note**